-Ensuring that KTH has well-functioning research infrastructures is vital for the joint effort to solve global challenges.
-A research infrastructure serves as a meeting place for academia, industry, and other actors in society who can exchange and develop competencies and create new synergies and collaborations.
-Research infrastructures also contribute to the formation of a new generation of competent future researchers.
+A research infrastructure serves as a place where academia, industry, and other actors can meet, develop skills, and create new synergies and collaborations.
+Research infrastructures also contribute to the development of new generations of researchers.

-In the definition of research and innovation infrastructure, there is a wide range of activities including large national research labs to smaller labs, and advanced and expensive instruments.
+The idea of a research infrastructure encompasses a wide range of activities, from large national research labs to smaller labs, and individual expensive instruments.

-KTH regularly assesses the need for its strategic research infrastructures to ensure that the investments are as efficient and broadly used as possible.
-In a growing number of technology areas, it is also necessary to collaborate on infrastructure in an international arena.
-KTH participates in the design and operation of a number of international research infrastructures and its researchers are dependent on being able to use international research infrastructures in their work.
+KTH keeps the need for its strategic research infrastructures under constant review in order to ensure that the investments are utilised as efficiently and widely as possible.
+In a growing number of technology areas it is also necessary to collaborate on infrastructure at international level.
+KTH participates in the design and operation of a number of international research infrastructures that are also needed for the use of KTH’s own researchers.

 To ensure access to equipment and instruments in areas of strategic importance KTH has engaged in work on the appropriate development of research infrastructures, led by KTH’s Deputy President.
 A number of criteria for KTH’s research infrastructures were established and can be found in the following downloadable document: